p-Synephrine (Bitter Orange)

 p-Synephrine is the main protoalkaloid in bitter orange (Citrus aurantium), commonly extracted from the immature fruit and used as a thermogenic ingredient in weight-management and pre-workout products.
 Despite occasional confusion with ephedrine in older media coverage, p-synephrine has very different pharmacology: at typical supplement doses it is a relatively selective beta-3 adrenergic agonist with minimal CNS penetration and modest hemodynamic effects, in contrast to the powerful CNS and cardiovascular activity of ephedrine and Ma huang.
 Multiple modern reviews defend its safety profile, while the NCAA bans synephrine for competition.
 Stacked use with high-dose caffeine remains the highest-risk pattern.

-Studied Dose Most human studies used p-synephrine 25-50 mg per day, alone or combined with caffeine and other thermogenics, for up to 12 weeks.
-NCAA-banned for athletic competition.
+Studied Dose 25-50 mg/day p-synephrine, alone or with caffeine/thermogenics, for up to 12 weeks.
+NCAA-banned.

-Active Compound p-Synephrine, the principal protoalkaloid in standardized bitter orange peel and immature fruit extracts, often standardized to 6% or 30% p-synephrine.
+Active Compound p-Synephrine (principal protoalkaloid of bitter orange peel/immature fruit, often standardized to 6% or 30%).

 Benefits